juan-najera-dev/learning-angular1/README.md

-# angular1
+# Learning Angular V1

-Learning angular v1
+This repo is for learning purpose about old angular